Ravn-Tech/HyperTag/README.md

   - Maps file (symlink) and directory deletions into tag / metatag removal/s
   - On directory creation: Interprets name as set theory tag query and automatically populates it with results
   - On directory creation in `Search Images` or `Search Texts`: Interprets name as semantic search query (add top_k=42 to limit result size) and automatically populates it with results
+- Watches directories on the auto import list for user changes:
+  - Maps file changes (moves & renames) to DB
+  - On file creation: Adds new file/s with inferred tag/s
 - Spawns DaemonService to load and expose models used for semantic search, speeding it up significantly

 ```$ hypertag daemon```